 Price was a helpful filter here, but the category less so, as it listed Red Wine and Shiraz which we’d already selected.
 We now had a further 10 choices :-

 Current Offers, Brand A-Z, Country A-Z, Region A-Z, Award Winner, Customer Ratings, Cellar Release Wine, Organic, Vegan Friendly, Langton’s Classification and Direct from Supplier.

 More choice is usually a good thing.
 But there’s a limit before it gets distracting.
-Ten options felt slightly too much for us, but it didn’t put us off.
+10 options felt slightly too much.
+Though not enough to put us off.

 We picked the $15-$25 price filter and while it worked, it weirdly still showed the total as 2,315 items.
 Which means we can’t share how well the price filter worked.
-But, there were some likely options in the first four products we saw, so that’s where we went next.
+But, there were some likely options in the first 4 products we saw, so we went with those.

-These four were all sponsored placements.
+These 4 were all sponsored placements.
 Suppliers paid Dan Murphy’s for those products to appear.
-The first two products were only on offer for members, so we picked the first “non-member” option – Wolf Blass Makers Project Reserve Shiraz.
+The first 2 products were only on offer for members, so we picked the first “non-member” option – Wolf Blass Makers Project Reserve Shiraz.

-Note however the layout of this product range page.
-It was very well done.
+Note the layout of this product range page.
+It’s very well done.
 Review links above the product.
 Halliday wine score where available.
 A clear product image and the price – per bottle or per case of 6.